- Currently an ARC DECRA Fellow and Senior Lecturer in Complex Systems at The University of Sydney.

 Systems in all of these domains are often described in terms of memory, communication or signalling and processing.

-The hypothesis I am following is that if we can describe and quantify distributed computation in these terms, with particular attention to their dynamics, then we will be better able to understand computation in natural and man-made systems, and their sources of complexity.
+By describing and quantifying distributed computation in these terms, with particular attention to their dynamics, then we can better understand computation in natural and man-made systems, and their sources of complexity.

-This approach should also provide insights on how to better design distributed complex systems.
+I am also exploring how this approach can provide insights on how to better design distributed complex systems.

 I have produced a framework to quantitatively define each of these distributed operations on information during computation.